valschmidt/rep/rep-DRAFT_MB.rst

 A few terms are worth defining to prevent confusion, as outside the scientific community they are often misused and will be referenced in guidance provided below.
 * The term "acoustic backscatter" refers to an acoustic measurement of the ratio of the reflected acoustic energy off a surface or volume to the incident acoustic energy, when this ratio has been normalized by the ensonified area (or volume).
 Proper calculation of acoustic backscatter is extremely difficult, requiring corrections for the source level of the transmitted signal, transmit and receive radiation sensitivity (i.e. beam patterns), fixed and time varying gains applied by the system and acoustic absorption in the water column.
 * The term "acoustic target strength" is a measurement of the ratio of the reflected acoustic energy of a surface or volume to the ensonfying acoustic energy without normalization for the ensonified area or volume.
 * The term "acoustic intensity" is a measure of acoustic energy, of a signal.
-Acoustic intensity, when expressed in learn (as opposed to decibel units) is proportional to the square of the received s
+Acoustic intensity, when expressed in learn (as opposed to decibel units) is proportional to the mean square value of the received signal.
+* The term "acoustic magnitude" is also sometimes used but differs from acoustic intensity

 ReStructuredText is offered as an alternative to plaintext REPs, to allow REP authors more functionality and expressivity, while